Wörthersee Stadium Project (AT)

 Yes.
 Before the installation is in place, the Villa For Forest serves not only as the project headquarters, but also as a venue for concerts, readings, theatre performances and discussion forums.
 More information at www.forforest.net/events

-What will the accompanying programme during FOR FOREST look like?
+What will the accompanying programme during FOR FOREST be like?

 Beyond the stadium walls, there will be a variety of art activities expanding on the FOR FOREST theme: among others, a thematically coordinated exhibition will be held at the Museum of Modern Art in Carinthia (MMKK) and the Stadtgalerie.
 The Architekturhaus Kärnten will be getting involved by running an architecture competition.
 There will be a versatile literary programme for the duration of the installation.
 The Stadttheater will run a corresponding piece as part of their programme and the Klagenfurter Ensemble is planning a theatrical production in the Wörthersee Stadion.
 The Wulfenia Cinema and CineCity will join in with a film programme about nature and the environment.
 Furthermore, several various art projects are planned for the public urban space, such as an exhibition with the Lendhauer Association, performances by the smallest theatre in the world (Vada), etc. (as of July 2019)